alextselegidis/easyappointments/wishlist.md

 - [x] Date of birth for clients
 - [ ] Delete button on appointments modal
 - [ ] Login for customers (to view and edit info and appointments)
+- [ ] Extra info field for booking

 ## Want to haves